bemer/lts-workshop/04-DeployFargate/README.md

     04a094fe844e: Pushed
     latest: digest: sha256:9caa0d1508ea59ed1e13eb52ea90fd988c1dd5e0fec46ebda34c4eddc3679120 size: 1159

-Now, follow these same steps to your `scorekeep-frontend` image, creating a new repository `scorkeep-frontend`, tagging it as `scorekeep-frontend:latest` and uploading the image with `/scorekeep-frontend:latest` at the end of the ECR repository URL.
+Now, follow these same steps to your `scorekeep-frontend` image, creating a new repository `scorekeep-frontend`, tagging it as `scorekeep-frontend:latest` and uploading the image with `/scorekeep-frontend:latest` at the end of the ECR repository URL.

 ## 5. Creating the Cluster